Shivdutta/ERA2-Session14/README.md

-# Training and Inferencing usiing AWS EC2 and SageMaker for CIFAR-10 using Pytorch and Pytorch Lightning
+# Training and Inferencing using AWS EC2 and SageMaker for CIFAR-10 using Pytorch and Pytorch Lightning

-## This repository contains files used for training and inferencing of Sagemaker and EC2:
+## Repository Details

 ### SageMaker
 - `S14.ipynb`: Notebook containing the main code for training in SageMaker

 ### EC2
 - `S14.ipynb`: Notebook containing the main code for training in EC2

+## Code Details

+- Code details for Training and Inferencing usiing **AWS EC2** can be found at: https://github.com/Shivdutta/ERA2-Session13

+- Code details for Training and Inferencing usiing **SageMaker** can be found at: https://github.com/Shivdutta/ERA2-Session11

 ## Setup and Configuration: